 If you’re going to visit Queenstown in winter, then you should definitely go skiing.
 The Remarkables ski area is one of the best slopes in New Zealand, and the views from the mountain are just incredible!

 The slope caters for all levels, so even if you are an absolute beginner, there’s space for you!

 The only downside is that skiing can be quite expensive.
 If you have to rent all the gear, then it costs around $180 for a day’s worth of skiing.
 It’s a lot of money, but I feel it’s worth it as it’s great fun!

-If you visit Queenstown with the intention of doing as many activities as you can, then you’re going to spend a fair bit of money.
-If you don’t have this intention, then travelling to Queenstown can be fairly cheap!
-There’s lots of free activities to do in Queenstown, so you can have it both ways.
+If you’re visiting with the intention of doing as many activities as you can, then you’re going to spend a fair bit of money.
+If you don’t have this intention, then Queenstown can be fairly cheap!
+There are lots of free activities to do in Queenstown, so you can have it both ways.

 Another part of travel expenses in Queenstown is the nightlife and eating out.
-Queenstown is quite backpacker friendly in this regard, as prices aren’t as expensive as they are in Auckland or Christchurch.
-However, if you visit Fergburger a few times, you’re pocket will be hit.
+It’s backpacker-friendly in this regard, as prices aren’t as expensive as they are in Auckland or Christchurch.
+However, if you visit Fergburger a few times, your pocket will be hit.